SergeyDarnopykh/Bash-Programming-Course/Conditional Statements/README.md

 ## Little things

-- `elif` statement is just like `else if` in javascript
+- `elif` statement is just like `else if` in javascript.
-- `-e` returns true if the file exists
+- `-e` returns true if the file exists.
-- `-z` returns true if the string is empty (has zero length)
+- `-z` returns true if the string is empty (has zero length).
-- `-f` returns true if the file exists and is a regular file (not a directory or device file)
+- `-f` returns true if the file exists and is a regular file (not a directory or device file).
-- `-s` returns true if the file exists and is not zero size (there's something in it)
+- `-s` returns true if the file exists and is not zero size (there's something in it).
-- `-r`  returns true if the file exists and the user has the permission to read the file
+- `-r` returns true if the file exists and the user has the permission to read the file.
-- `-x` returns true if the file exists and the user has the permission to execute the file
+- `-x` returns true if the file exists and the user has the permission to execute the file.
-- `-w` returns true if the file exists and the user has the permission to write to the file
+- `-w` returns true if the file exists and the user has the permission to write to the file.
-- `!`  reverses the result of the operator
+- `!`  reverses the result of the operator.
-- `(( some arithmetic expression ))` gives exit code `1`, if the expression is `false` or equal to `0`, and `0`, if the expression is `true` or not equal to `0`
+- `(( some arithmetic expression ))` gives exit code `1`, if the expression is `false` or equal to `0`, and `0`, if the expression is `true` or not equal to `0`.